erfanakhavanrad/GitTutorial/ReadMe.md

 This command shows the metadata and content changes of the specified commit.

-## git tag

-Usage: git tag [commitID]

-This command is used to give tags to the specified commit.

-Git Tag Command - Git Commands - Edureka

 ## git branch
 Usage: git branch -b [branch name]